will-afs/IML/README.md

 ## Preprocessing of the dataset

-Refer to the documentation and to the file "preprocessing.ipynb"
+Refer to the documentation and to the files :
+- "src/transitory_regimes_correction.ipynb" (working),
+- "src/data_aggregation.ipynb" (working),
+- angle_correction.ipynb (not working - the resolution of the equation to find angle theta (see the project documentation) does not converge)

 ## ML alogorithm trained from the datasets